Virtual Reality as a Design Tool: What We’ve Learned and Where We're Going

 At HOK, we’ve incorporated the use of both simple and sophisticated technology to fashion a sort of small, medium and large approach to deploying virtual reality methods.
 Here’s how that works:

 - “Small” approach: The easiest, least expensive VR experience requires the quick additional step of rendering a spherical panorama from within our BIM software.
-This panorama can be displayed on a smartphone and placed into a VR headset to give users a static view of being inside a rendering.
+This panorama then can be displayed in a VR headset or on a smartphone—via an app like HOK VR—to give users a static view of being inside a rendering.
 Though the user cannot navigate through this static model, they can get a 360-degree view of the space.
 (View example.)

 - “Medium” approach: This approach takes a 3D-design model and exports it to powerful gaming-engine software.
 When coupled with a VR headset and joystick, such as the HTC Vive or Oculus Rift, this “medium-size” approach gives designers and clients the ability to navigate their own way through the model.
 The design team can also create guided steps through the model to aid in navigation.